 Different industry analysts prefer different names for the concept of increased enterprise automation.
 Based on all the definitons we see 4 aspects of hyperautomation in enabling higher levels of automation:

-- Use of existing automation technologies like RPA and process mining
+- Use of existing automation/digital transformation technologies like RPA and process mining

 - Reliance on machine learning to automate operational decision making